 IEPR Decision.
-The District's recommendation is to pursue an IEPR exclusion based on the limited scope and complexity of the feasibility analysis contributing to an anticipated EA.
-The integrated feasibility report and NEPA document is not anticipated to include an EIS.
+The District's recommendation is to pursue an IEPR exclusion based on the assessment provided above.

 Safety Assurance Review.
 Safety Assurance Reviews are managed outside of the USACE and are conducted on design and construction products for hurricane, storm and flood risk management projects, or other projects where existing and potential hazards pose a significant threat to human life.
 In some cases, significant life safety considerations may be relevant to planning decisions.
 These cases may warrant the development of relevant charge questions for consideration during reviews such as ATR or IEPR.
 In addition, if the characteristics of the recommended plan warrant a Safety Assurance Review, a panel will be convened to review the design and construction activities on a regular schedule before construction begins and until construction activities are completed.